-Here’s a resume sample: Office Support and Bookkeeping.
+Here’s a resume sample for Office Support and Bookkeeping.
 This resume uses the functional resume format, which lists the job seeker’s skills first, with related achievements under those skill headings.
 His job titles and places of employment are in a section all its own (the Work History section) at the end of the resume.

 Let’s see what else this resume sample can show us.